 Notes

-- the type of yogurt you chose will affect the flavor and texture of the frozen yogurt banana bites.
-Coconut or vegan yogurts do work though (see note in the blog post on how to modify)
+- The type of yogurt you choose will affect the flavor and texture of the frozen yogurt banana bites.
+Both regular and dairy-free Greek yogourt is fine.

-- the bananas freeze very solid, let that 3-5 minutes before popping in your mouth
+- The bananas freeze very solidly, let that 3-5 minutes before popping them in your mouth

 Disclaimer: